UCLALibrary/library-website-nuxt/COMPONENTS.md

     ]
 ```

-    - note: (each page will have its own list of filters available - from craft - content-types)
+- **note**: each page will have its own list of filters available - from craft - content-types

 ## Mobile Versions

 Mobile nav/menus combine the Primary and Secondary navs

 hard code menu items using data()
 -   [ ] MobileNav

 ```